 News and Useful Information

 Our thoughts: The article bring value as it is written from a non-Finance/Accounting point-of-view.
-Specifically, it looks at ASC 606 from a CIO’s perspective and gets to the point quickly, and cleanly, about why CIOs, and their teams should care about ASC 606.
-This article offers practical considerations and next steps for IT and compliance leaders at companies.
-These are valuable both for private companies about to adopt, and for public companies approaching the end of ASC 606 Year 1 where it will be time to assess their implementations, impacts, and look at improvements going into 2019.
+Specifically, it looks at ASC 606 from a CIO’s perspective and gets to the point quickly, and cleanly, about why CIOs and their teams should care about ASC 606.
+This article offers practical considerations and the next steps for IT and compliance leaders at companies.
+These are valuable both for private companies about to adopt and for public companies approaching the end of ASC 606 Year 1 where it will be time to assess their implementations and impacts and look at improvements going into 2019.

 The Motley Fool, Here’s Why Amyris Is Getting Obliterated Today, by Maxx Chatsko

 Our thoughts: This is a short article, but hits on a current example of how ASC 606’s principles-based approach that requires significant judgments and estimates can negatively affect a company’s results if done incorrectly.
 This article discusses how estimates on royalties were flawed under ASC 606 leading to a material drop in its financial results.

 Bloomberg BNA, Tech Companies Log Billion-Dollar Boost From Accounting Change, by Amanda Iacone